AccelByte/grpc-plugin-dependencies/README.md

 2. `Envoy` admin interface can be accessed at http://localhost:9901.

-## Testing with AccelByte Cloud
+## Exposing Local gRPC Server to AccelByte Cloud

-To allow `gRPC client` in AccelByte Cloud to access `gRPC server` in local development environment without requiring a public IP address, we can use [ngrok](https://ngrok.com/).
+To test `gRPC server` running in local development environment with AccelByte Cloud, it needs to be exposed to the internet.
+In order to do this without requiring a public IP address, we can use something like [ngrok](https://ngrok.com/).

 1. Sign-in/sign-up to [ngrok](https://ngrok.com/) and get your auth token in `ngrok` dashboard.